 Christian advocates are saying yes.

 By Amy Maclachlan.
-Reprinted with permission from the May/Jun 2019 issue of Faith Today.
+Reprinted with permission.
 Original title: "Bucking the system."
 Photo: Shutterstock.com.

 Angela Draskovic says she is accustomed to people looking at her like she’s crazy when she says we can end chronic poverty in Toronto in 20 years.
 As the executive director of Toronto’s Yonge Street Mission (www.YSM.ca), she feels it’s her job to make sure it happens.